 Most NFL fans can name off the finest running backs in NFL history and even compile a reasonable list of rankings on command.
 Nearly everyone agrees that the top seven are likely (not in any order) Jim Brown, Walter Payton, Barry Sanders, Eric Dickerson, O.J.
 Simpson, Emmitt Smith, and Gale Sayers, with Marshall Faulk and maybe a couple of others as possible nominees.

-Unfortunately, there are a slew of fantastic running backs that don’t get the credit they deserve.
+Unfortunately, a slew of great running backs doesn’t get the credit they deserve.

 Here are the top ten most underrated running backs in NFL history:

-One of the bright spots in the history of the St. Louis (now Arizona) Cardinals history was the mid-70’s when they had back to back playoff appearances, including two division championships.
-Right at the heart of the team was Metcalf who rushed for close to 1,000 yards each year, caught close to 40-50 passes, and put the team in great field position on returns, which included three thrilling scores.
+One of the bright spots in the history of St. Louis (now Arizona) Cardinals history was the mid-70’s when they had back to back playoff appearances, including two division championships.
+Metcalf was right at the heart of the team, who rushed for close to 1,000 yards each year, caught close to 40-50 passes, and put the team in excellent field position on returns, which included three thrilling scores.